Best Python Data Engineering Companies 2026: 15 Firms Ranked

 Cloud data platforms

 Snowflake and Databricks are the dominant warehouse and lakehouse platforms.
 Both integrate deeply with Python tooling.
 Snowflake's Snowpark provides Python-native development directly within the platform.
 Databricks is built on Spark with PySpark as the primary interface.
 BigQuery on GCP completes the major platform triad.
-A credible partner should demonstrate delivery on at least one of these platforms with Python as the implementation language — and official platform partnerships (Snowflake partner, Databricks partner) validate that capability more reliably than self-reported claims.
+A credible partner should demonstrate delivery on at least one of these platforms with Python as the implementation language — and official platform partnerships (Snowflake specialist, Databricks specialist) validate that capability more reliably than self-reported claims.

 Streaming and ingestion